Kojobo/CreativePortfolio/content/portfolio/amabie.md

 Brainstorming meme ideas eventually led me to thinking about a different mythical sea creature with long hair: Old Gregg.
 If you've never seen or heard of Old Gregg, boy are you in for a treat.
 Old Gregg is a mythical sea creature that appears in Season 2, Episode 5 of **The Mighty Boosh**, a very trippy British TV comedy.
 The character is played by Noel Fielding, a popular British comedian and my favorite co-host on the Great British Bake Off.

 ![](/portfolio/amabie_files/noelfielding.JPG)

+Below are handful of images, clips and memes of Old Gregg to give you an idea of the level of absurdity in this particular episode of The Mighty Boosch.

 ![Old Gregg](/portfolio/amabie_files/oldgregg_closeup.jpg)